cocotb/cocotb/documentation/source/quickstart.rst

 The syntax ``sig <= new_value`` is a short form of ``sig.value = new_value``.
-It not only resembles HDL syntax, but also has the same semantics: writes are not applied immediately, but delayed until the next write cycle.
+It not only resembles :term:`HDL` syntax, but also has the same semantics: writes are not applied immediately, but delayed until the next write cycle.
 Use ``sig.setimmediatevalue(new_val)`` to set a new value immediately (see :meth:`~cocotb.handle.NonHierarchyObject.setimmediatevalue`).